Wagyx/x3d-off-viewer/README.md

 Take a look at the x_ite-off-viewer.html:

 First, link the parser in the header.
 Yo can choose between several parser, each have their pros and cons:
-- AntiprismOFFParserTooManyShapes.js : the most complete but slow to load when the number of vertices and edges is too large (>500).
+- AntiprismOFFParserTooManyShapes.js : the most complete but slow to load when the number of vertices and edges is large (>500).
 - AntiprismOFFParserInstancedShape.js : uses instances but there are no individual colors for vertices and edges
 - AntiprismOFFParserTriangleSet.js : uses manually crafted icospheres and cylinders
 - AntiprismOFFParser2DSets.js : uses 2D points and lines